 In 1 Corinthians 3:2–3, Paul tells the church, “I gave you milk, not solid food, for you were not yet ready for it.
 Indeed, you are still not ready.
 You are still worldly.
 For since there is jealousy and quarreling among you, are you not worldly?
 Are you not acting like mere humans?”

 He rebukes them, telling them that their behaviors are not that of growing Christians, but rather believers who give way too much into their selfish desires.
 They argue and they fight like they would without Christ.
-He explains that by now, they should be eating solid food, but he has to keep on feeding them as if they were babies.
+He explains that they should be eating solid food, but he has to keep on feeding them as if they were babies.

 Upgrade Your Meal

 One might need it for a while.
-If they were hurt by the church, they may be retreating to another house of God to lick their wounds and be spoon-fed while they heal.
+If they were hurt by the church, they may retreat to another house of God to lick their wounds and be spoon-fed while they heal.
 That may be necessary.
 Or one may be going through something so tragic that they barely have the strength to get up in the morning.
 For a time, they may need to take it easy.
 That is more than okay.
 By all means, if this is you, take the time you need.

 Recipe and Nutrition